jj5/kickass-crypto/README.md

-In general you should always wrap any non-final methods (except for private ones) with a final method per this idiom, so that you can have callers override functionality as they may want to do but retaining the ability to maintain standards as you may want to do.
+In general you should always wrap any non-final methods (except for private ones) with a final method per this idiom, so that you can have callers override functionality as they may want to do but retain the ability to maintain standards as you may want to do.

 If you're refactoring a private method to make it public or protected be sure to introduce the associated final wrapper.